-Cancer is the second-leading cause of death in America, according to the Centers for Disease Control and Prevention (CDC).
-You can take some simple steps to avoid the leading causes of certain cancers.
+Cancer is the second leading cause of death in the United States, according to the .
+You or someone you know may have been personally affected by cancer, but you can take steps to lower your risk.
 Small modifications in your daily life can add up over time and make a big difference.
-It’s not easy to change, but it’s very worthwhile.
-Some common sense precautions include the following:

-- Use sunscreen (at least SPF 15) or cover your skin when you’re outdoors—or stay in the shade.
+- Cover your skin when you’re outdoors or stay in the shade.

 - Hats and UPF-rated clothing can help protect you when you need to be in the sun for a long time.

 - Avoid the sun during the peak hours of 10 a.m. and 4 p.m.
 The rays of the midday sun are the strongest.